Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Simulation Examples and Performance Study

-Empirical coverages for exact confidence sets are given in the column `Conditional: known $\lambda$, $\dlta^v$'.
+Table \ref{condtble} gives the empirical coverage of the corresponding confidence sets for the nominal level $1-\alpha = 0.95$.
+The two most right columns compare the confidence sets based on $\Ma$ and $\Ca$ constructed as outlined above when $\hat\dlta$ is obtained by REML.
+The other three columns, in the center of the same table, are given for comparison: The exact confidence set is the `Conditional: known $\lambda$, $\dlta^v$'.
 Here, nominal level is readily attained.
-The coverage of the confidence set based on marginal $\Ma$ for known $\dlta^v$ exhibits the error solely due to misspecification in Theorem \ref{margforcond}.
-Despite of its potentially slow rate $O(m^{-1/2})$, just as the error due to estimating $\dlta^c$, the empirical coverage is close to $1-\alpha$.
+The coverage of the confidence set `Marginal: known $\dlta^v$' exhibits the error solely due to the misspecification in using the marginal set for the conditional setting, as described in Theorem \ref{margforcond}.
+Despite its error rate $O(m^{-1/2})$, the empirical coverage is so close to $1-\alpha$, that it cannot be seen in Table \ref{condtble}.
+Comparing the two `Conditional' columns with oracle parameters reveals the impact of estimating $\lambda$; see the Supplement for a deeper analysis of the reliability of the estimation of $\lambda$.

-For the columns based on estimated parameters, the overall results show that the coverage probability improves for larger $m$.
+Clearly, the coverage probabilities improve for larger $m$ and/or $n_i$.
 This is in line with the theoretical findings.
 However, the coverage error is superimposed by the shape of the ICC.
-If it is close to $1$, the REML estimates are robust, and similarly $\hat\lambda$.
+If it is close to $1$, the REML estimates are stable, and similarly $\hat\lambda$.
 The ICC is influenced by two drivers: Firstly, by the relative size of $\sigma_v^2$ to $\sigma_e^2$.
-If $\sigma_v^2$ is large the empirical coverage is closest to the nominal level.
+If $\sigma_v^2$ is large, the empirical coverage is closest to the nominal level.
 This has already been observed for individual confidence intervals \citep{Das2004}.
 Secondly, the ICC relies on the size of $n_i$.
 Irrespective of the reliability of the REML estimates, a large $n_i$ results in accurate coverage probabilities, as can be seen on the last row for each configuration of $(\sigma_v^2, \sigma_e^2)$.
-Conversely, even for known $\dlta^v$, a small $n_i$ may result in a sever under-coverage, as in column `Conditional: known $\dlta^v$'.

-All these effects shape the performance of the REML based confidence sets.
-For the finite samples investigated here, it is evident that the asymptotical behaviour cannot be observed when $n_i$ and $\sigma_v^2$ are small in relation to $\sigma_e^2$.
+Conversely, even for known $\dlta^v$, a small $n_i$ may cause in a severe under-coverage.
+All these effects shape the performance of the REML based confidence sets: it is evident that the asymptotic behavior cannot be observed when $n_i$ and $\sigma_v^2$ are small compared to the noise level $\sigma_e^2$.
+For more discussion see the Supplement.

-Eventually, the relative size of the volume of the confidence sets to the one based on the marginal REML indicates that the latter is more efficient.
-In cases in which both the marginal REML and conditional REML set exhibit similar coverage probabilities, the conditional REML set is generally larger when it meets nominal level.